khouloud96/angular-tour-of-heroes/README.md

 # AngularTourOfHeroes

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.11.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.11 and was updated to version 18.2.10.

 ## Development server